nova-model/nova-tutorial/episodes/01-Introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-To run the code for a specific episode, navigate to the episode's directory in your terminal and use the following commands:
+To run the code for a specific episode, navigate to the episode\'s directory in your terminal and use the following commands:

 ```bash
 cd code/episode_X  # Replace X with the episode number